Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 Simply being good at what you do, respectful of others, and fair to students isn’t always enough to avoid a lawsuit.
 Parents may blame teachers’ instruction for a student’s underwhelming test scores or even sue teachers for failing grades, citing the impact on a student’s future.

-When an educator could be sued no matter what they do, teachers need liability insurance to shield them not just from error, but from paying for good teaching judgment.
+An educator could be sued regardless of their actions.
+Teachers need liability insurance to shield them not just from error, but from paying for good teaching judgment.

 6. Liability Waivers & Permission Slips May Not Eliminate Risk